 During this period, however, I had been listening to a podcast called “Tangentially Speaking” where a guy (Dr. Christopher Ryan) rants about all things interesting, intellectual, and political… while living in SPAIN.
 Seed planted.

 I put the travel plan into action nine months before it happened by first boldly telling my friends and family that we were taking this trip.
 The responses to my announcement were all positive from even my toughest critics.
 However, because of the tragic events that had taken place in my family during the summer, the trip was on-and-off the table multiple times.
 The final decision to go came after the approval from an orthopedic specialist that my daughter’s health was stable and we could indeed travel.
 [GIANT EXHALE].

 The plan was to take a cheap flight to Paris where we would spend a week.
 Then a whole month in Southern Spain.
-A stop in London, on the way back and then a week in New haven CT to reunite with my partner, and see the fall colors on the east coast.
+A stop in London, on the way back and then a week in New England for the fall colors and to break up the trip home.

 Bags were packed.
 Passports and Euros ready.
 We took flight.

 Our trip began with Skylah’s 8th birthday at the Eiffel tower.
 Paris was full of all things delightful and we walked miles and miles every day, enjoying as many baguettes and as much cheese as a mother and daughter could.
 My daughter has a most adventurous spirit, and we made amazing travel partners journeying into the unknown streets and cafes, and even dancing in the Paris rain one evening.